 - The recreation ground by the Memorial Hall

-- The children’s play equipment, youth shelter and basketball area on the recreation ground (the cricket practice nets and screens are the responsibility of the cricket club)
+- The children’s play equipment on the recreation ground (the cricket practice nets and screens are the responsibility of the cricket club)

 - The children’s play areas on Windsor Road and Hever Close (within the fencing)

-- The sports pavilion and football pitches on Marsworth Road
+- The pavilion community building and football pitches on Marsworth Road

 - The allotments